jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 For the rest of my time I want to talk about the Heavy Ass weights our team has created, and give you some tactical suggestions for making yours awesome.

+## Patrick McKenzie & Normandy

+Our number one goal with our heavy weights has been to improve the very first-run experience our customers have.
+This quote by Patrick McKenzie sums it up pretty darn well.

+So if you are looking for a place to start with all of this, start with the initial workflows - the things that prove the value of your product and get prospective customers reaching for their wallets.

 ## Screenshot of Wistia Documentation

+OK cool on to the examples!
 The first is documentation.
 Pretty much everyone in the room has documentation, right?
 If you are a b2b app, you need documentation.

 ## Screenshot 2